zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

-Now we are all set to use JWT with our custom helper methods.
+Now, we are all set to use JWT with our custom helper methods.

 ## Authentication